Esri/arcgis-gitops/README.md

 * Transparent and modular design that is easy to understand, customize, or extend
 * Machine image building subsystems
 * Built-in observability and monitoring subsystems

+The workflows leverage popular DevOps tools, including Terraform, Ansible, and Packer, to automate provisioning infrastructure and application configuration management.

 ## Instructions